peteryin21/peteryin.fyi/content/posts/advice-for-neurotic-creatives.md

 > The right way to decrease your neuroticism is to increase your conscientiousness... so I would say...
 Clean your room.
 Organize your life.
 Get a routine.
 Get up everyday at the same time.
 Go to bed at the same time. [make a] Schedule...
 Sit down, open the calendar... and design a week of days I'd really like to have.

 You should establish routines and rituals that are meaningful enough to provide value, but not too bloated to become burdensome.
-For me, the most useful practice I started was scheduling out my week and days in detail.
+For me, the most useful practice I started was scheduling out my week and days.

-Each week, I will open up my "Weekly Planning Page" in Notion and write a few sentences with intentions and goals for the week, and then sketch a rough outline of what I need to do to accomplish my goals and feel proud of the week.
+Each week, I open up my "Weekly Planning Page" in Notion and write a few sentences with intentions and goals for the week.
+Each day, I create an hour by hour schedule in my physical notebook to achieve those goals, and my best to follow the schedule without being too hard on myself.

-[Photo]

-Each day, I will open my physical notebook and jot down every hour of the day down the left side of the page.
-Based on the meetings I have for the day and the goals sketched out in my weekly outline, I will mark down how I will spend each hour.
-I do my best to follow the schedule, but remain flexible enough to modify as these comes up without being too hard on myself.

-[Photo]

-> Be regular and orderly in your life, so that you may be violent and original in your work." - Gustave Flaubert
+> Be regular and orderly in your life, so that you may be violent and original in your work."
+>
+> -Gustave Flaubert

 I've also found that a very simple morning routine helps. (footnote fun fact I made a parody of when morning routines are taken too far.)
 My current one is